Pregnant and Considering Adoption in California

 - When you go to the hospital to deliver, how would you like your hospital stay to go?

-- Would you like the adoptive parents to go to prenatal appointments with you?
+- Should the adoptive parents to go to prenatal appointments with you?

-- Do you need help with pregnancy-related expenses?
+- Are you in need of help with pregnancy-related expenses?

 If you don’t feel parenting your child is the right thing for you and your baby, placing your child for adoption is a loving and brave choice.
 There is a loving family that is ready and excited to grow their family through adoption.
-Now, with open adoption, that does not have to mean saying goodbye to your child forever.
-You can receive updates, pictures, and even visits.
+Today an open adoption does not mean saying goodbye to your child forever because you can receive updates, pictures, and even have visits during the year.
 Many of our birth mothers have great relationships with the adoptive families.
 Recently, one of our birth mothers was getting married, and she asked for her daughter to be there.
 Not only was her daughter there, but the adoptive parents were there, and the adoptive father actually walked her down the aisle.

 Help With Pregnancy Expenses and More